cs-ed/impacts-stevewalston/README.md

 ## Outcomes

-The overarching goal of this plan is to give students the time and resources to analyze, discuss and question:
+Throughout this plan, there is the undercurrent of time.
+Students need, and are therefore given, time to discuss, listen, question, analyze and reflect.
+With this time and the provided resources, students will be able to make meaning of and gain a better understanding of:
   * The current state of diversity in computing
   * The benefits of diversity in computing
   * The impacts of computing, both positive and negative

-The different investigations in this plan are interrelated to the extent that students have opportunities to see that nothing happens in isolation.
+The different investigations in this plan are interrelated and overlap in potentially far reaching ways.
+Students have the opportunities to see that nothing happens in isolation.
 For example, exploring harmful impacts of computing via facial recognition software lets students see that participation by a broader, more diverse group could have questioned and rectified initial assumptions that were made in creating the software.

-Overall, students will gain experience in thinking critically about computing as one integrated part in a dynamic society, rather than an insulted field.
-Students will be able to address future challenges and plan for future opportunities from more of a comprehensive perspective.
+Overall, students will gain experience in thinking critically about computing as one integrated part in a dynamic society, rather than as an insulted or isolated field.
+Students will be able take this experience and learning to address future challenges and plan for future opportunities from a more comprehensive perspective.